CHEREF-Mehdi/Othello/README.md

 The completion date of this project : December 2016

-the time of publication in Github : 13 November 2018
+The time of publication in Github : 13 November 2018

 ![alt text](https://github.com/CHEREF-Mehdi/Othello/blob/master/ReadMeImages/start.png)